bravoosonja/etchasketch/README.md

 # Introduction
-Objective is to create a web-browser version of something between a sketchpad and an Etch-A-Sketch using Javascript DOM manipulation.
+Objective is to create a web-browser version of something between a sketchpad and an Etch-A-Sketch using Javascript DOM manipulation and CSS grid.
 This is my third project using Javascript.

 [👉Live demo](https://bravoosonja.github.io/etchasketch)